 Lisa grew up in Finchley and attended Our Lady of Lourdes school for her primary education.
 Lisa has three children, all of whom have attended Our Lady of Lourdes, with her youngest still in attendance.
 Over the years, Lisa has been an active member of the school community and co-chaired the school PSA for a time.
 Lisa has a degree in Business Studies and currently helps to run the family business.
 Her background is in education; following the completion of a PGCE, she previously taught as a primary school teacher.

-Alicia St Louis (Parent Governor)
+Alicia St Louis (Foundation Governor)

 Alicia has lived in Barnet for over fifteen years.
 She grew up in Trinidad and Tobago where her career in health began.
 Previously a health governor in Haringey (2004), strengthening community partnership with health and social care.
 Alicia is a parishioner at St Alban’s with her son who also attends Our Lady of Lourdes.